Maverick341/Custom-Tokenizer/README.md

-# Custom Tokenizer Demo
+# Custom Tokenizer

-A simple Node.js project demonstrating a custom tokenizer for text processing, with a web interface to visualize tokenization results.
+A simple Javascript project demonstrating a custom tokenizer for text processing, with a web interface to visualize tokenization results.

 ---